VAMDC/NodeSoftware/doc/source/newnode.rst

 Now you have a fresh empty database.
-You can test it with the same commands as mentioned at the end of Case 1 above, replacing "Species" and "States" by you own model names.
+You can test it with the same commands as mentioned at the end of Case 1 above, replacing "Species" and "State" by you own model names.

 .. note::
     There is no harm in deleting the database and re-creating it